 The reader of this document is advised to check periodically if any Corrigenda apply to this publication.
+This may be done in any one of the following ways:

+- anonymous ftp to ftp.xopen.org

+- ftpmail (see below)

-This may be done either by email to the X/Open info-server or by checking the Corrigenda list in the latest X/Open Publications Price List.
+- reference to the Corrigenda list in the latest X/Open Publications Price List.

-To request Corrigenda information by email, send a message to info-server@xopen.co.uk with the following in the Subject line:
+To request Corrigenda information using ftpmail, send a message to ftpmail@xopen.org with the following four lines in the body of the message: